managedkaos/openweathermap-cli/README.md

  Requirements are:

 1. Get the API key from apikey.txt, located in the directory above the script.
-The file contains one line with the just the key.
+The file contains one line with just the key.

 2. Process each command line argument as a location.
 It can be a ZIP code, City, or "City,ST" format.
 If no arguments are passed, exit silently without error.
 The command should like like: